chromium/chromium/docs/threading_and_tasks.md

 ## TaskRunner ownership (encourage no dependency injection)

 TaskRunners shouldn't be passed through several components.
-Instead, the components that uses a TaskRunner should be the one that creates it.
+Instead, the component that uses a TaskRunner should be the one that creates it.

 See [this example](https://codereview.chromium.org/2885173002/) of a refactoring where a TaskRunner was passed through a lot of components only to be